 Despite significant domestic and international pressure, our national laws have failed to offer swift protection for Eastern Curlews at this important site.
 A final decision on this proposal has not yet been made, but the fact that a proposed development within a Ramsar site was not rejected from the outset calls into question the Queensland and Federal Government’s commitment to upholding Australia’s obligations under both domestic legislation and international agreements.
 If the proposal is allowed to go ahead it sets a dangerous precedent for future developments within Australia’s other 65 Ramsar listed wetlands and indeed Ramsar Wetlands around the world.

-Share with your friends, family and colleagues.
+Share this page with your friends, family and colleagues.

 Above: Toondah Harbour by Judy Leitch